 PhD in Psychology

 The PhD program in Psychology trains students at the highest level in one of three specialty areas of psychology: Brain, Behavior, and Cognition (BBC), Developmental Science (DS), and Clinical (C).
 Upon completion of the PhD, the students will be thoroughly prepared for post-graduate training and to eventually assume teaching and/or research positions in academia or industry or to obtain clinical positions.
-Applicants may apply post-BA or post-MA.
-An undergraduate degree in psychology or a related discipline is recommended.
+An undergraduate degree in psychology or a related discipline (e.g., neuroscience) is recommended.

-Post-bachelor’s doctoral students must complete a minimum of 16 semester courses (64 credits) of graduate work for the Brain, Behavior, and Cognition and the Developmental Science PhD programs.
+Doctoral students must complete a minimum of 16 semester courses (64 credits) of graduate work for the Brain, Behavior, and Cognition and the Developmental Science PhD programs.
 A minimum of 20 courses of graduate work (80 credits) is required for the Clinical PhD program.
-Required courses are as follows:
+Required courses for all programs are as follows:

 For specific course requirements for each program, please visit our website.
 Courses are selected in consultation with the major advisor, who may determine that additional work is required.